dret/webconcepts/concepts/http-authentication-scheme/SCRAM-SHA-256.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/http-authentication-scheme/SCRAM-SHA-256"
 title:         "HTTP Authentication Scheme: SCRAM-SHA-256"
+concept-name:  HTTP Authentication Scheme
+concept-value: SCRAM-SHA-256
 description: "HTTP SCRAM is an HTTP Authentication mechanism whose client response and server challenge messages are text-based messages containing one or more attribute-value pairs separated by commas.
 For interoperability, all HTTP clients and servers supporting SCRAM MUST implement the SCRAM-SHA-256 authentication mechanism."
 ---